 How To Make A Valentine’s Cone Tree

 This gorgeous Valentine’s Tissue Paper Cone Tree craft is not only super easy to do but only requires scissors and glue.
-No special tools needed.
-Let’s get started.
+No special tools are needed.

 Supplies for making a Valentines Cone Tree with tissue paper